MScott-Dev/Code-refactor/README.md

 # Code refactor
-This bootcamp project's purpose was to refactor a webpage so that the links are function, CSS selectors/properties are consolidated and sematic and to optimize the code for search engines.
+This bootcamp project's purpose was to refactor a webpage so that the links are functional, CSS selectors/properties are consolidated and sematic and to optimize the code for search engines.

 ## Description